 What Are Parental Rights And Responsibilities?

 Parents have legal rights and responsibilities towards their children.
 Parents need to provide shelter, food, clothes, education, and medical care to their children until they are old enough to take care of themselves.
 Additionally, they also need to impart emotional and social nurturing so that their children can grow up to be responsible and empathetic individuals in society.
 Even if both the parents do not live together, depending on custodial arrangements and visitation rights, each party has to perform their duties for bringing up the children.

-Before we deep dive into the responsibilities of a parent, let’s look at whom these responsibilities fall.
+Before diving into a parent’s responsibilities, let’s look at who must take up these responsibilities.
 Is it only the biological parents who can exercise them?
 Not necessarily!
 Here are the people who can have parental responsibility towards their child.

 Who Has Parental Responsibility?